By Amy Tsang, Photos by Amy Tsang, Lena Chow & Tea Yi Kai

-The forest next to Upper Seletar Reservoir is known for its rich and diverse forest butterfly sightings, including uncommon species like the Green Imperial, the Bifid Plushblue, the Plane, Sumatran Gem, Little Maplet and more.
+The forest next to Upper Seletar Reservoir (located off Mandai Road in Singapore) is known for its rich and diverse forest butterfly sightings, including uncommon species like the Green Imperial, the Bifid Plushblue, the Plane, Sumatran Gem, Little Maplet and more.
 In 2012, Butterfly Interest Group (BIG) member Tea Yi Kai had a count of nearly 200 species in this area alone.

 |Our 10-year old guide Tan Teong Seng with a Magpie Crow.|

 With the blessings of blues skies and bright sunshine, we had a great turnout of kids and their parents for our morning walk on 8 June 2013.
 Auntie Amy started by highlighting from the NSS Painted Wings poster the beautiful forest butterflies that we might encounter.
 She also gave a visual overview of butterflies and their world, including their main differences from moths and their interesting metamorphosis from egg to larva, pupa and adult.
 Children even had the chance to examine up close live samples of a caterpillar and pupa of the Lime butterfly.